mstksg/inCode/copy/entries/io-purity.md

 What will happen is that `print` won't print the result of `getStringFromStdin`.  `print` will print out the **representation of the computation**!
-It'll print out the *data structure representing the computation*!
+It'll print out the *data structure representing the computation*, or some string "representing" the act of the computation!

-At least, that's what it's supposed to do.
-Unfortunately, `IO` data structures do not come with a serialization method, so you can't actually print out the contents of the abstract computational data structure in vanilla Haskell.
-However, if you imagine being able to "write the contents" of the data structure, like *"Get a line from stdin!"*, then that would be what `print` would print.  **Not** the result of the computation, but the *representation* of the computation.
+(At least, that's what it's supposed to do.
+Unfortunately, `IO` data structures do not come built-in with a method for their string representation in vanilla Haskell.
+But the point remains that `print` would *try* to print out the data structure itself somehow, and not the actual result of the computation)

 Instructions as Data Structures
 -------------------------------